cBournhonesque/lightyear/NOTES.md

       - the server has an Authority component which tracks which peer has authority (Self or Client).
       - In particular, it WILL NOT ACCEPT REPLICATION UPDATES FROM A PEER THAT DOES NOT HAVE AUTHORITY!
       - the clients also have this Authority component?

+  - Having Authority means:
+    - I don't accept replication updates from another peer
+    - server tracks at all times who has authority over an entity
+    - server does not accept receiving updates from a peer with no authority
+  - TransferAuthority:
+    - used from the server to client to transfer authority on the client
+    - from server to client: (server gives authority to client)
+        - client gains `HasAuthority`
+        - server updates `AuthorityPeer`
+    - from client 1 to client 2: (server takes authority from C1 and gives it to C2)
+      - send a message to both
+      - they update accordingly
+    - from client to server: (server takes authority from client)
+  - GetAuthorityRequest:
+    - used from client to get authority over an entity.
+Client to Server msg
+      - server can refused if it already got a previous request
+      - from client to server: client adds the `HasAuthority` component.
+It does not accept receiving updates from the server anymore.

 - What would P2P look like?